TeamEnlighten/TallyBot/README.md

 **Commands:**

- Score - Shows your current Wins and Losses

- Win - Adds a Win to the mentioned user
+Win - Adds a Win to the mentioned users score.
+(Requires Manage_Messages permission)

- Loss - Adds a Loss to the mentioned user
+Loss - Adds a Loss to the mentioned users score.
+(Requires Manage_Messages permission)

+Reset - Sets mentioned users score to 0 (Requires Administrator permission)

+Void - Will void any number of Wins/Losses from mentioned users score (Requires Administrator permission)

 **If you want to donate:**